KlikDev/ceria/README.md

 ## Troubleshooting

-- Error outputs like below when using `aria2p` as a Python library:
+- Error outputs like below when using `ceria` as a Python library:

   ```
   requests.exceptions.ConnectionError: HTTPConnectionPool(host='localhost', port=6800): Max retries exceeded with url: /jsonrpc (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x1115b1908>: Failed to establish a new connection: [Errno 61] Connection refused',))